isomerpages/pa-corp/_our-programmes/Community Sports/Community Championship.md

 <a href="https://go.gov.sg/eoicommunitychamps" rel="noopener noreferrer nofollow" target="_blank">Register</a> your interest with us!
 </p>

-If you are not sure which Cluster you belong to, please approach your nearest Community Club to find out more!
+If you are not sure which Cluster you belong to, please approach your nearest Community Club for the details!